cypher4859/ansible_modules/create_host_and_deploy_code/README.md

     - [Executing the Role](#how-do-i-execute-this-role)

 ### Code Deploy Role
+**Synopsis**:
+This role is designed to build out a host on an AWS EC2 instance and deploy custom code to the host.
+There is some work in progress to do this with a docker container as well.

 #### Anatomy of the Role
 The roles are created by using `ansible-galaxy` from the `roles/` directory to initialize a new role.
 Then we go into that initialized role and add in what we need.
 Here's the basic structure (@ is the root of this project):
 - `@/main.yml`: This is the main driver of the ansible tasks.
 This is the thing you execute against